biohead/EPF-epd7in3f/README.md

 2. Connect your ESP32-C6
 3. Rename the Arduino folder from the repo to `epd7in3e`
 4. Open the `epd7in3e.ino` file
-5. Install Arduinojson from the library manager
+5. Install following libraries from Arduino library manager:
+  5-1.
+Arduinojson
+  5-2.
+Async TCP
+  5-3.
+ESP Async Web Server
 6. Click 'Upload'
-7. Connect to the Wifi AP created by the ESP32, named `ESP32_xxxx` using password `123456`
+7. Connect to the Wifi AP created by the ESP32, named `ESP32_ePAPER`
-8. A captive portal shows up allowing to enter your WiFi details and details of the Docker container (e.g. http://192.168.100.10:15151/download)
+8. A captive portal shows up allowing to enter your WiFi details and details of the Docker container (e.g. http://192.168.100.10:15151)

-You can re-enter the configuration page later by short-circuiting the setting button and rebooting.
+You can re-enter the configuration page later by short-circuiting the setting button at least 5 second while rebooting.

 ## License